 If dermatology brands take inspiration from these sectors and create useful tools and spaces where patients can get the information and support they need, there is the potential to alleviate the pressure on primary care, support adherence to treatment plans and empower patients to self-care.

-At Create Health, we believe that achieving improvements in the lives of dermatology patients will require dedication, investment and partnership.
+At Create Health, being a medical communications agency, we believe that achieving improvements in the lives of dermatology patients will require dedication, investment and partnership.
 Our team is currently focussed on supporting dermatology businesses with this challenge – if you’re one of them, let’s talk.

 1. The King’s Fund.
 How can dermatology services meet current and future patient needs, while ensuring quality of care is not compromised and access is equitable across the UK?
 (2014)